umangptl/PriceVision/README.md

 # PriceVision

-### PriceVision is a web application designed to provide stock price predictions and help you gett all the news for buying and selling stock.
+### PriceVision is a web application designed to provide stock price predictions and help people receive all the news for buying and selling stock.

 #### It's important to note that stock price prediction can be a challenging task depending on different economic factors which aren't used in this prediction program